Updated 29 Jun 2026

 Until you're stuck with a half-built six-drawer dresser at 8 PM on a Sunday.

-People who find the idea of building furniture interesting often do not like the reality of sorting hundreds of parts, deciphering instructions, correcting mistakes, and spending an entire weekend on a project they expected to finish in a couple of hours.
+The IKEA Effect results in an interesting contradiction.
+People who find the idea of building furniture appealing often don't enjoy the reality of sorting hundreds of parts, deciphering instructions, correcting mistakes, and losing an entire weekend to a project they expected to finish in a couple of hours.

 Assembly costs change significantly depending on the complexity and size of the furniture.